(DMAC May 2020)

 - Members are not permitted to consume alcohol at the flying field.

-Note: The transmitter pound and peg board have now been relocated to the south end of the pits.
+Note: The peg board have now been relocated to the south end of the pits.